-International travel was hard hit by the pandemic.
+The pandemic hit international travel hard.
 In the face of a global economic downturn and soaring inflation, UK international travel is still struggling to recover.

-Domestic travel still appears to be the top choice for most holiday-goers in 2022, owing to cheaper rates.
-The exception being Ireland, where only 16% of travellers were vacationing locally, and 21% chose to travel internationally.
+Due to cheaper rates, domestic travel still appears to be the top choice for most holiday-goers in 2022.
+The exception is Ireland, where only 16% of travellers were vacationing locally, and 21% chose to travel internationally.

 How inflation drives international travel costs